kandersolar/pvlib-python/paper/2023/paper.md

 to measurements, models for performance loss mechanisms like soiling and snow coverage, and models for simulating rear-side irradiance (prompted by the recent rapid increase in bifacial PV deployment).
-\autoref{fig:functions-comparison} summarizes the number of models per module for pvlib python versions 0.6.0 and 0.10.1.
+\autoref{fig:functions-comparison} summarizes the number of models (or functions) per module for pvlib python versions 0.6.0 and 0.10.1, showing a substantial capability expansion over the last five years.

 ![Comparison of public function counts for selected pvlib modules for v0.6.0 and v0.10.1.
 Some modules are smaller in v0.10.1 due to moving functions to new modules (e.g. from `pvsystem` to `iam`).\label{fig:functions-comparison}](functions_06_010.png)